chingu-voyage5/Toucans-Team-4/README.md

 # Links

-The original landing page can be found at:[TickyBot](https://tickybott.herokuapp.com/)
+The original landing page can be found at: [TickyBot](https://tickybott.herokuapp.com/)

 Our clone version can be found at: [Toucans-Team-4](https://github.com/chingu-voyage5/Toucans-Team-4)